 Should there be a category in which there has not been an entry of sufficient quality then the Organisers reserve the right not to award a winning entry to that category.

-The competition closes on 5th February 2017.
-Finalist entrants will be notified in March 2017 and higher resolution files requested.
-Entrants may not identify any entries as having been selected as Finalist entries until after the announcement of the winners has been made at the Mall Galleries reception in April 2017
+The competition closes on 6th February 2018.
+Shortlisted entrants will be notified in March 2018 and higher resolution files requested.
+Entrants may not identify any entries as having been selected as Finalist entries until after the announcement of the winners has been made at the Mall Galleries reception in April 2018

-The title of Pink Lady® Food Photographer of the Year 2017 will be awarded to the single image judged to be the most striking and memorable of all the category winning entries.
+The title of Pink Lady® Food Photographer of the Year 2018 will be awarded to the single image judged to be the most striking and memorable of all the eligible category winning entries.

-The overall winner of the title of Pink Lady® Food Photographer of the Year 2017 will receive £5000.
+The overall winner of the title of Pink Lady® Food Photographer of the Year 2018 will receive £5000 GBP.

 1) To ensure that judging is undertaken fairly and all entries remain anonymous until the Shortlist has been published.
 Up until this point the judges do not know who the artists are and therefore any entries publicised on these social media channels prior to the Shortlist being published may be immediately disqualified.